Female Genital Mutilation (FGM) is a form of child abuse which is estimated to affect around 140 million girls and women around the world.

 If you are worried, you could speak to a school nurse for support and advice - they offer weekly confidential 'drop-ins' in secondary schools.
 Send a text to ChatHealth (07507 333356) or ask in school to find out more.

-You could speak to a youth worker at 4YP online on Wednesdays and Thursdays 5-7pm or drop in or call for support, visit their website for more details www.4yp.org.uk
+You could speak to a youth worker at 4YP for confidential advice and support.
+Drop in or call them - visit their website for more details www.4yp.org.uk

 The video on this page shows the story of a 12 year old girl in the UK who struggles between her family's wishes and the facts about FGM.